top of page

 Open Doors Center for the Arts, Artists, Musicians, Poets, Authors, Art Events South Shore MA, Art Studio, Special Events for Artists, Art promotions South Shore, Boston, MA

-APRIL EVENT
+NEXT EVENT

 Open Doors Center for the Arts Presents:

-Saturday, April 20 | 6-8 pm
+Saturday, February 22 | 6-8 pm

-Poetry reading followed by an open mic.
+Poetry Reading followed by an open mic.

 Location: Open Doors Yoga Studios, Weymouth Studio